A Lite Distributed Semantic Communication System for Internet of Things: Introduction

 To address the first problem on accurate data transmission in an IoT network, semantic communication system, which interprets information at the semantic level rather than bit sequences \cite{carnap1952outline}, is promising.
-To make a decision from the received information, there are usually three steps, i) the traditional communication receiver to recover the raw data \cite{tse2005fundamentals}, ii) the feature extractor to obtain and interpret the meanings of the raw data for the decision \cite{guyon2008feature}, and iii) the effects due to decisions according to the extracted features \cite{szeliski2010computer, indurkhya2010handbook}.
-Corresponding to the three steps, the communication is categorized into three levels correspondingly \cite{weaver1953recent}, including transmission level, semantic level, and effectiveness level, as explained in Fig. \ref{three levels}.
-The traditional communication system works at the transmission level shown in Fig. \ref{three levels}(a), which aims to transmitting and receiving symbol accurately \cite{wireless1}.
+To make a decision based on the received information, there are usually three steps: i) the traditional communication receiver to recover the raw data \cite{tse2005fundamentals}; ii) the feature extractor to obtain and interpret the meanings of the raw data for the decision \cite{guyon2008feature}; and iii) the effects network to produce the desired effects according to the extracted features \cite{szeliski2010computer, indurkhya2010handbook}.
+Correspondingly, the communication is categorized into three levels \cite{weaver1953recent}, including transmission level to guarantee the transmission accuracy of bit sequence, semantic level to guarantee the exchange of semantic information, and effectiveness level to measure the corresponding effects or caused actions of transmitted information, i.e., network re-configuration, which is illustrated in Fig. \ref{three levels}.
+The traditional communication system works at the transmission level shown in Fig. \ref{three levels}(a), which aims at transmitting and receiving symbol accurately \cite{wireless1}.
 The followed feature extractor network and effect networks are designed separately based on applications.
 However, designing these modules separately may lead to \textit{error propagation} and prevent from reaching joint optimality.
 For example, the feature network is not able to correct errors from the traditional receiver, which will affect the subsequent decision making in the effect network.
 Thus, through designing the traditional receiver and feature extractor network jointly (the semantic level) or merging traditional receiver, feature extractor network, and effects network together (the effectiveness level), communication systems have the capability of error correction at the semantic level and effectiveness level, respectively.
-In this paper, we will focus on distributed semantic communications for IoT networks and leave effectiveness level communication to the future research.
+In this paper, we will focus on distributed semantic communications for IoT networks and leave effectiveness level communication to future research.